 \subsection{Datasets}

 We perform both CCAE and QCAE on the well-known MNIST dataset.
 This dataset comprises handwritten digits presented as grayscale images.
 The MNIST dataset comprises 60,000 samples in the training set and 10,000 samples in the testing set, each represented by pixels arranged in a shape of $28 \times 28 \times 1$.
-To incorporate noise into the datasets, we used a function that adds random Gaussian noise to the images.
-The original and noisy images are visualized in Fig. 3.
-For the MNIST dataset, we selected two specific classes from MNIST (0 and 1).
-For a fair comparison between CCAE and QCAE, the training datasets comprise the initial 2000 samples.
+To incorporate Gaussian noise into the datasets, we used a function that adds random Gaussian noise with standard deviation values $\sigma = \{0.25, 0.5, 0.75, 1\}$ to the images.
+The original and noisy images are visualized in Fig.~\ref{fig:qcae}.
+Although restricting MNIST to digits 0 and 1 yields 12,000 training and 2,000 test samples, in this study we used smaller subsets to reduce computational cost and accommodate quantum hardware limitations.
+Specifically, we selected the first 2,000 samples of digits 0 and 1 from the training set (total 4,000 training images) and the first 200 samples of digits 0 and 1 from the test set (total 400 test images).
+Gaussian noise was applied only to the training set during model optimization, while the test set remained unseen throughout training and was used exclusively for evaluation.
+This ensures that no overlap occurs between training and testing data.
+A separate validation set was not used during training due to the dataset size; model performance was assessed directly on the test set after training.
+While MNIST is widely used for benchmarking, it has limitations in demonstrating the generalizability and real-world applicability of machine learning models, particularly in the quantum domain, as outlined in~\cite{bowles2024better}.